ssfsx17/ffpnp/Combat.md

 Abilities or equipment may specify that they have "BDL".
 This stands for "Break Damage Limit", allowing damage up to 99,999.
 "BDL+" allows damage up to 999,999.

-## Shield HP

-Shield HP is used before normal HP for attack damage, ability damage, and spell damage.
-Shield HP is not used for damage caused by status conditions, HP reduction effects, instant death, own abilities, or any other such damage source.

-The maximum possible amount of Shield HP is equal to normal maximum HP.

-Shield HP is cut in half in every status phase.
-Therefore, it is a "use it or lose it" type of HP pool.

 ## Statuses

 Addle - Cannot use any actions other than Attack, Defend, or Item.